 In simple terms, this means that you can build a portfolio that contains a significant number of shares.
 Then, if you are fortunate enough to see your chosen group of companies perform well in the future, this would leave you with a much larger stake in the said firms.

-For example, the likes of Motif Bio PLC has a current stock price of just 0.47p.
+For example, the likes of Motif Bio PLC have a current stock price of just 0.47p.
 This means that a £100 investment would leave you with 21,276 shares.
 This is in stark contrast to major FTSE 100 shares listed on the London Stock Exchange.
 For example, AstraZeneca shares cost 9,048p at the time of writing.
 As such, a £100 investment would get you just 1 share!

 On the one hand, AIM shares do offer the potential for rapid gains, not least because you will be buying stocks in companies that are yet to realize their full potential.
 However, it is important to remember that even the best AIM shares to watch do come with a number of risks that you need to take into account.